AI Exposure Map · Insights

 Largest absolute impact

 Percentages are useful for comparison.
 But they abstract from what is actually happening.
-A decline of 24% in an occupational group of 245,000 people means that an estimated 59,000 people need to find different work.
-That is the equivalent of a city like Middelburg.
+A decline of 34% in an occupational group of 245,000 people means that an estimated 83,000 people need to find different work.
+That is more than the entire working population of a city like Delft.
 With families, mortgages and careers that need to be rebuilt.

 Below are the occupations where absolute job loss is greatest.
 These are not necessarily the occupations with the highest percentage decline, but the occupations where the societal impact weighs heaviest.
 Administrative employees are at the top by a wide margin.
 If there is anywhere where the conversation about guidance and retraining is urgent, it is there.